exo-lang/exo-artifact/README.md

 Please refer to each section in this document to find the procedure to evaluate each criteria.

-Please refer to `functional.md` for the previous functional artifact evaluation procedure.
+Please refer to `functional.md` for the previous README for the functional evaluation.

 ## 1. Can be run locally

-Exo is published on PyPI and can be installed locally via pip with the following command.
+Exo is published on PyPI and can be installed locally via pip by the following command.
 Throughout this evaluation, reviewers do not need to download Zenodo or run docker.

 ```
 $ pip install exo-lang